KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **Last tested:** <VersionHl date="2021-05-22" />
 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_842423144845541446_845513030804832296_transcript-4pc-tom-procs-against-shielded-enemies.html)

-**Theory:** The 4 piece effect of Tenacity of the Millelith activates with Elemental skills hitting shielded enemies and dealing no damage
+**Theory:** The 4 piece effect of Tenacity of the Millelith activates with Elemental Skills hitting shielded enemies and dealing no damage.

 **Evidence:**